Migushthe2nd/eBrowser/README.md

 * No cursor, only the select box.

 **A Nintendo ID has to be linked to a user, else you can't launch the eBrowser applet.
 For those who don't have such an account, heres a zip that can help.
 Idk who originally extracted this.
 Originally downloaded from GBATemp.
-6.1 ONLY (but reports say 6.2.0 also works sometimes) + MAKE A NAND BACKUP BEFORE PROCEEDING! https://drive.google.com/file/d/1-A9_ASsoOoKIsHyBp97QPjXzTYwHkXxj/view?usp=sharing**
+Should be 6.1 only, but 6.2.0 seems to work too for some users + MAKE A NAND BACKUP BEFORE PROCEEDING! https://drive.google.com/file/d/1-A9_ASsoOoKIsHyBp97QPjXzTYwHkXxj/view?usp=sharing**

 Installation: Put the two folders in your `sdmc://[your cfw (atmosphere/reinx/sxos)]/titles` folder and make sure you have LayeredFS enabled.